Eunice-Orenge/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that changes the group owner to school
+changes the owner to vincent and the group owner to staff